 While training church leaders in Kinshasa in 2005, we began to hear reports of a desperate need for training in DR Congo's war-torn interior.
 As we listened to the stories we sensed the Holy Spirit leading us to help.
-It had been years since many of these provinces had been visited, partly because of the lack of infrastructure, but mostly because of many years of war―the worst war in African history.
+It had been years since many of these provinces had been visited, partly because of the lack of infrastructure, but mostly because of the many years of war―the worst war in African history.

-Only a handful of trained pastors
+Only a handful of trained pastors.

-They had no Bibles in Kindu
+They had no Bibles in Kindu.

 Wherever Bible school training has been established in DR Congo, there has been a dramatic multiplication of laborers, and an explosion of evangelism and church planting in the surrounding areas.
-The same thing happened in the province of Asia when Paul spent two years training disciples in Ephesus.
+The same thing happened in the province of Asia where Paul spent two years training disciples in Ephesus.
 As the number of workers multiplied, the word of the Lord was preached everywhere, and a church-planting movement was born.
-This is what we are praying for in the provinces we are targeting, where so few had been trained.
+This is what we are praying for in the provinces we are targeting, where so few have been trained.